History

 The aim of the programme is to train graduates for independent professional work in the field of history and related disciplines, particularly cultural heritage, archival studies, and museology.

-As part of the study programme, students will develop the following general competencies:
+As part of the study programme, students will develop the following general competences:

 • Ability to apply knowledge in concrete professional situations